 Initial Solar Site Survey

-An initial solar site survey involves a thorough evaluation of a property’s solar viability, including roof orientation, shading, and structural integrity.
-This survey determines the best location for the solar panels to maximize sun exposure during peak hours.
+An initial solar site survey is a comprehensive assessment of a property’s solar potential, such as roof pitch, orientation, shading, and structural soundness.
+The survey will identify the optimal location for the solar panels assigned to utilize optimal hours of proper sun exposure.

 Initial Solar System Design

-Following the site survey, the installer will design a solar system that suits the property's energy requirements.
+After conducting the site survey, the installer will design a solar system to accommodate the property’s energy needs.
 This design includes the number of panels, their arrangement, and the inverter's placement.

 Solar System Structural Assessment